-The Chancellor, through his/her delegated administrative officers, may cause certain lots to be reserved on weekdays after 5:00 p.m. and on weekends to accommodate weeknight parking.
+The Chancellor, through his/her designee(s), may cause certain lots to be reserved on weekdays after 5:00 p.m. and on weekends to accommodate weeknight parking.
 It is a violation of this Ordinance to park in lots that have been marked for reserved weeknight parking without a valid permit.